pytchlang/pytch-vm/doc/source/user/sprite.rst

   Each Sprite is created on the Stage at the start of the program, but it is possible to create further copies of each Sprite when the program is running.
 These copies are called "clones" of the original.

-  When a clone is created it starts at the same position and wearing the same costume as the original, but it can run it's own scripts to change it's behaviour.
+  When a clone is created it starts at the same position and wearing the same costume as the original, but it can run its own scripts to change its behaviour.
 The "self" variable always refers to the _current_ clone.

   Clones can be created using the ``create_clone_of(thing)`` function (see :ref:``clones<creating_clones>``).